AlexisGGracia/GRACE-FO-Satellite-Fuel-Leak-Detection-Model/README.md

 4. **Extract the pressure from tank 1 and 2 to be used for method 2**
 5. **Extract temperature in the nadir and zenith direction of tanks 1 and 2 to be used for method 2**
 6. **Define the variables necessary to implement vander waals modified equation such as constants a and b which are dependent on propellant type being used in propulsion systems**
-7. **Use Newton Raphson Method to find the number of mols from vander waals equation**
+7. **Use Newton Raphson Method to find the number of moles from Van der Waals equation**
-    - Approximating the root of a vander waals modified equation using the **Newton-Raphson method**:
+    - Approximating the root of a Van der Waals modified equation using the **Newton-Raphson method**:

 $$
 x_{n+1} = x_n - \frac{f(x_n)}{f'(x_n)}
 $$